Radio as Art

 Concepts, Spaces, Practices

 Acoustic signals, voice, sound, articulation, music and spatial networking are dispositifs of radiophonic transmission.
 They have brought forth a great number of artistic practices.
 Up to and into the digital present radio has been – and still is – employed and explored as an apparatus-based structure as well as an (alternative) model for performance and perception.
 This volume investigates a broad range of aesthetic experiments with the broadcasting technology of radio.
-It also sheds light on the use of radio as a means of disseminating artistic concepts, and on questions of mediation of this art form.
+It also sheds light on the use of radio as a means of disseminating artistic concepts, and on questions of conceptual and sociocultural matters of mediation of this art form.